IjaIjb/code-quality-analyzer/README.md

 ### 🎯 How You Can Contribute

-**Perfect for Immigration/Visa Applications** - Contributing to this project demonstrates significant advancement of digital technology.

 ### 🚀 High Priority Features (Good First Issues)

 | Feature | Difficulty | Impact | Status |